Beware “Practical Holiness”

 Because of these differences in message, we can also recognize differences in the messenger.
 An old covenant holiness preacher will come across as serious and threatening.
 He will remind you of Moses warning the Israelites at the foot of Mt Sinai.

 Finally, brothers, we instructed you how to live in order to please God, as in fact you are living.
-(1 Th 4:1).
+(1 Thessalonians 4:1).

 Now about brotherly love we do not need to write to you, for you yourselves have been taught by God to love each other.
 And in fact, you do love all the brothers throughout Macedonia.
 (1 Thessalonians 4:9-10)

 How to preach holiness

 One day I plan to write on how to preach holiness the same way the apostles did it.
 For those who can’t wait, here’s the short version: To be holy is to partake of his wholeness; it is to stop acting broken (because in him we are not broken) and to allow him to express his whole and beautiful life through us.

 Instead, see yourself as a toddler learning to walk.
 Just as you wouldn’t smack an infant if they stumbled and fell, neither will your heavenly Father smack you.
 He doesn’t condemn you when you fall, but he lovingly encourages you to get up and walk.